-Journalism is an activity or profession of writing for newspapers, magazines or news websites or preparing news to be broadcast.
-Journalism is a crucial part of mass communication and it covers a wide range of civilization in a single endeavour.
+Journalism is an activity or profession of writing for newspapers, magazines, or news websites or preparing news to be broadcast.
+Journalism is a crucial part of mass communication and it covers a wide range of civilizations in a single endeavor.

 Career Classification in Journalism

 The journalism field gives birth to a lot of employment opportunities.
 After successfully attaining the required qualifications one can look forward to work in some major domains of journalism such as magazines, periodicals, newspapers, websites, TV channels, air channels, and so on and so forth.

 Just like any other association, there are plenty of tasks in this domain.
 Right from discovering a news scene to writing a report on it and then publishing it, the content goes through a lot of processing and alterations in a very short span of time.
 Accomplishing this task requires a skilled person operating efficiently at every level of the procession.

 The career classification in the field of journalism mentioned below can be beneficial in discovering the skill enclosed in one and achieving mastery in it to have a successful future.

 1. News Analyst